-The dataset has been developed for the pathology reporting of endoscopic resection (ER) of premalignant and malignant lesions of the oesophagus and oesophagogastric junction (OGJ).
-Surgically resected specimens are covered in a separate International Collaboration on Cancer Reporting (ICCR) dataset.2
+The dataset has been developed for the pathology reporting of endoscopic resection (ER) of pre-malignant and malignant lesions of the oesophagus and oesophagogastric junction (OGJ).
+Surgically resected specimens are covered in a separate ICCR dataset.2

 Neuroendocrine carcinomas (NEC) and mixed neuroendocrine-non-neuroendocrine neoplasms (MiNEN) of the oesophagus are included.